BirdeeHub/nixCats-nvim/README.md

 ---

 #### [lazy.nvim](https://github.com/folke/lazy.nvim):

+`lze` and `lz.n`, unlike `lazy.nvim`, are not plugin managers.
+They stick to the task of lazy loading and do it well, with a very similar plugin spec style to `lazy.nvim` They fit in much better with all nix solutions for nvim than `lazy.nvim` does.

+If you do decide to use `lazy.nvim`, consider using the `lazy.nvim` wrapper [in luaUtils template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/templates/luaUtils/lua/nixCatsUtils) documented in [:h luaUtils](https://nixcats.org/nixCats_luaUtils.html#nixCats.luaUtils.lazy) and [demonstrated here](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/templates/kickstart-nvim).
+The luaUtils template also contains other simple tools that will help if you want your configuration to still load without nix involved in any way.
+You likely will not need to do that though.
+The nix package manager runs on any linux, mac, or WSL.

 Lazy.nvim works but unless you tell it not to reset the RTP you will lose your config directory and treesitter parsers.